Spiral Arms and Bars

 And that's enough explication of bars for us.

-9. Keywords: Spiral arms and bars (i.e., Keywords: Spiral arms and bars): barred spiral galaxies (barred spiral galaxy bar, bar), flocculent spiral galaxy, grand design spiral galaxies, multi-arm spiral galaxy, (flocculent multi-arm spiral galaxy), spiral arm, spiral density waves, spiral galaxies, SSPSF model (stochastic self-propagating star formation) (SSPSF model), winding problem, etc.
+9. Keywords: Spiral arms and bars (i.e., Keywords: Spiral arms and bars): barred spiral galaxies (barred spiral galaxy bar, bar), flocculent spiral galaxy, grand design spiral galaxies, multi-arm spiral galaxy, (flocculent multi-arm spiral galaxy), spiral arm, spiral density waves, spiral galaxies, SSPSF model (stochastic self-propagating star formation) (SSPSF model), winding-up problem (see also Wikipedia: Density wave theory: Galactic spiral arms), etc.

 Local file: local link: spiral_arms_bars.html.